salesforce/lwc/docs/proposals/error-code-system-2-mimic-assembly-script.md

 Instead we will come up with a key pattern,  perhaps domain + message ( ex: engine_invalid_vm ).
 The key uniqueness will be checked when we generate typescript file, which will ensure no duplicates.

 **3.** error.json to typescrip conversion script - will be ran by developers whenever new entry to the errors.json is added.
-Regenerated typescript file will then contain new error and can be referenced in the invariant(condition, typescript.Diagnostics.newKey)
+Regenerated typescript file will then contain new error and can be referenced in the invariant(condition, DiagnosticCode.newKey)

 **4.** replace-invariant-error-codes.js - is a Babel pass that rewrites error messages to IDs for a production (minified) build. ex:
 ```